Canal 3 (Guatemalan TV channel)

-Canal 3 is the first commercial TV station and the second overall station in Guatemala.
+Canal 3 is a Guatemalan television station, that was the first commercial TV station and the second overall station in Guatemala.
 It began its TV service in 1956.

 Its programming broadcasts its own productions and telenovelas, among other international productions.
 It is owned by Grupo Chapín TV, a subsidiary of Remigio Ángel González's Albavisión group.

 History

-On May 15, 1956, Channel 3 began broadcasting and became the first private station in Central America.
+On May 15, 1956, Channel 3 began broadcasting and became the first private station in Central America, using the TGBOL calls.
 Its first studio was located in the 8th. avenue and 9th.
 Zone 1 street, and its antenna was located in the city center.
 In 1961 the studio was destroyed after a fire, forcing the channel to be off the air for a few months.
 Later, it moved its facilities to a location in Las Majadas, zone 11.

 The channel is considered pioneer of television, as it was the first to make live broadcasts from mobile units and in color broadcasting.
 It was the fourth country in Latin America to do so, after Mexico, Cuba and Puerto Rico.
+Its signal was available in a handful of districts around Guatemala City and within the first six months on air, it premiered its first newscast, Cuestión de Minutos, whose name was adapted from a Mexican newscast.

+In 1962, the channel started broadcasting from the Alux range, improving its reception, especially in the capital, allowing it to have national coverage.

 In 1968, the Canal 3 facility was looted.
 On February 4, 1976, it suffered material losses from a 7.5 magnitude earthquake.

 In the 1980s, it incorporated stereo sound, but in 1982 the government of Efrain Rios Montt gave the order to close the channel for about a month.
-In 1988, Canal 3 and Televisiete were sold to Televisa.
+In 1988, Canal 3 and Televisiete were sold to Remigio Ángel González.

 In 1990, it began broadcasting 24 hours a day.

 In 1992, both channels were sold to Miami-based television corporation Albavisión.

-The station made its first broadcasts in high definition during World Cup Germany 2006 experimentally on Channel 19 of the band UHF.
+The station made its first broadcasts in high definition during the 2006 FIFA World Cup held in Germany experimentally on digital UHF channel 19.

-In 2015, the group Grupo Chapín TV was created, along with its sister channels.
+In 2015, the Grupo Chapín TV group was created, along with its sister channels.
+Canal 3 had a predominantly foreign output.